Finsbury Rifles: Ypres

-After a period of trench holding near Arras, the 58th Division moved to the Ypres Salient in late August 1917, with 2/11th Bn being one of the first units going into the line, taking over positions at St Julien.
+After a period of trench holding near Arras, the 58th Division moved to the Ypres Salient in late August 1917, with 2/11th Battalion being one of the first units going into the line, taking over positions at St Julien.
 To minimise casualties, the line was held by a series of outposts.

-In the attack of 20 September (the Battle of the Menin Road Ridge), 2/11th Bn was in reserve with 175th Bde.
-175th Brigade led the division's attack at the Battle of Polygon Wood (26 September), with 2/11th Bn in support.
+In the attack of 20 September (the Battle of the Menin Road Ridge), 2/11th Battalion was in reserve with 175th Brigade.
+On 23 September, after coming under fire, an SOS was sent up at 7 pm and the enemy counterattack was beaten off.
+Lieutenant Fraser was wounded and 10 other ranks were killed.
+Captain A.C.
+Soutten captured six prisoners of the 100th Infantry regiment single handed.
+175th Brigade led the division's attack at the Battle of Polygon Wood (26 September), with 2/11th Battalion in support.
 Afterwards the 58th Division went into reserve.

 The division returned to the line for the Second Battle of Passchendaele (26 October).
 As it arrived, the weather broke, and the division was forced to jump off from a line of flooded craters in the Poelcapelle area and struggle forward behind a barrage that advanced too quickly.
 2/11th Battalion was one of those sent up immediately afterwards to relieve the exhausted attackers.

 By now the BEF was suffering a serious manpower crisis and roughly a quarter of its infantry battalions were disbanded.
-The 2/11th Bn was one of those chosen, and it was disbanded on 31 January 1918.
+The 2/11th Battalion was one of those chosen, and it was disbanded between 31 January and 6 February 1918.
 The men were drafted to the 1/20th, 1/21st and 1/22nd Bns London Regiment in 47th (2nd London) Division).

 3/11th Battalion

-A 3rd-Line reserve battalion was formed in early 1915 and designated the 3/11th.
-By April it was at Tadworth, training on Epsom Downs before moving to winter billets in Sutton in October 1915.
+A reserve battalion was formed at Tadworth in Surrey on 17 April 1915 and designated the 3/11th.
+It trained on Epsom Downs before moving to winter billets in Sutton in October 1915.
 It moved to Fovant in the Salisbury Plain training area in January 1916.
 The unit was redesignated the 11th Reserve Bn, London Regiment, in the 1st London Reserve Group on 8 April, and absorbed by the 9th Reserve Bn on 1 September 1916.
 Throughout the war it trained recruits and prepared them for drafting to the service battalions overseas.

+31st Londons

+The remaining Home Service men of the TF were separated when the 3rd Line battalions were raised in May 1915, and were formed into Provisional Battalions for home defence.
+The men of the Finsbury Rifles joined with those from the 13th (Kensington), 15th (London Scottish) and 16th (Queen's Westminsters) Battalions of London Regiment, to for 105th Provisional Bn at Frinton-on-Sea in Essex.
+It joined 7th Provisional Brigade in the defences of East Anglia.